qpdl/discord-scraper/README.md

 # discord-scraper

-don't forget to create an `avatars` and `username` folder to use the scraper properly
+# don't forget to create an `/avatars` and `/username` folder to use the scraper properly